JPStupfel/flatiron-phase-2-project-manager-app/README.md

 6. when adding a new project, includes data validation before you can submit.
 7. When you mark a project as complete, it removes that project from the projects page and adds it to the archives page.
 8. You can login as user in order to edit projects created by that user.
+9. You can log in as admin and edit any project, and delete any user.

 # Map of React Component Higherarchy